Rofiat Imuran

-Rofiat Imuran (/yo/; born 17 June 2004) is a Nigerian footballer who plays as a defender for Women's Super League (WSL) club London City Lionesses and for the Nigeria women's national team.
+Rofiat Adenike Imuran (/yo/; born 17 June 2004) is a Nigerian footballer who plays as a defender for Women's Super League club Aston Villa and for the Nigeria women's national team.

-Career

-She competed in the 2022 FIFA U-20 Women's World Cup.
+Club career

+State de Reims, 2022–24

-In October 2022 she signed for Stade de Reims on a 2-year contract.
+On 13 October 2022, Imuran signed for Stade de Reims on a two-year contract.
 She made 30 league appearances and scored 8 goals for the club.

+London City Lionesses, 2024–26

+In October 2024, Imuran joined Women's Super League 2 team London City Lionesses on a three-year contract.
+Following a 2–2 victory over Birmingham City at the end of the 2024–25 season, the club became the first independent women’s team to gain a promotion to the Women's Super League (WSL).

+Aston Villa, 2026–

+On 30 August 2026, Imuran signed for rival WSL side Aston Villa.

+International career

+Imuran represented Nigeria at the 2022 FIFA U-20 Women's World Cup.

 On 16 June 2023, she was included in the 23-player Nigerian squad for the 2023 FIFA Women's World Cup.

-London City Lionesses

-In October 2024 she joined London City Lionesses on a 3-year contract.
-London City manager Jocelyn Prêcheur commented that "she already has brilliant experience and playing at the Under-20 World Cup was a wonderful opportunity for her to learn more.
-She’s very fast, left-footed, and likes to attack the space behind the defenders."